Can a sperm or an egg donor be contacted in the future? Cryos explains

+A Cryos sperm or egg donor is given the option to be Non-ID Release (formerly anonymous) or ID Release (formerly non-anonymous).
+Donors also choose to have a basic or extended profile.
 You will come across donors with a mixture of these types of profiles in our free donor search.
 Cryos provides anonymity options for donors so they can decide if they want to be contacted in the future.

-Can I Get in Touch With the Sperm or Egg Donor in the Future?
+Can I get in touch with the sperm or egg donor in the future?

 Donor children, parents, and donors often reach out to us in order to contact each other.
 But, what are the actual rules when it comes to the donor, donor child, and/or parent contact?
 Cryos donors agree by contract to never contact the parents or the child.
 Parents also agree, via contract, to never contact the donor.
-Donor conceived children are the only ones that have the ability to obtain identifying information about the donor, once they reach the age of 18.
+Donor-conceived children are the only ones that have the ability to obtain identifying information about the donor, once they reach the age of 18.
 This identifying information ultimately depends on the type of donor you chose, as the parent.

-Non-ID Release Sperm or Egg Donor
+Non-ID Release Donor

-A Non-ID Release sperm or egg donor will only have a limited amount of profile information.
+A Non-ID Release Donor will only have a limited amount of profile information.
 This donor's identity is never given out to you, the child, or anyone else.
-Clients who choose to purchase an Non-ID Release donor do so because they have zero interest in knowing the identity of their child's donor.
+Clients who choose to purchase an Non-ID Release donor do so because they have zero interest in knowing the identity of their child's sperm donor or egg donor.

 Please remember, as a future parent, that you are also eliminating the ability for your child to obtain identifying information about the donor.
 Children are often interested in knowing medical information, family traits, or simply learning more about their donor as a person.